kinectron/kinectron/memory-bank/progress.md

     - Enhanced the debugging system documentation
     - Added information about known issues and their current status
     - Updated development workflow information
+    - Simplified architecture section to reduce redundancy with CONTRIBUTE.md
   - **CONTRIBUTE.md Updates**:
     - Updated introduction to reflect 1.0.0 release status
     - Updated SDK references from Kinect 2 to Azure Kinect